bradcornford/Setter/README.md

 That's it!
 You're all set to go.

+## Configuration

+You can now configure Setter in a few simple steps.
+Open `app/config/packages/cornford/setter/config.php` and update the options as needed.

+- `cache` - Enable caching to improve performance by reducing database calls.
+- `tag` - A tag prefixed to all cache items, e.g. tag::.
+- `expiry` - The default expiry for cache items, e.g. 60.

 ## Usage

 It's really as simple as using the Setter class in any Controller / Model / File you see fit with: